Native American Facts For Kids was written for young people learning about the Passamaquoddy tribe for school or home-schooling reports. We encourage

 What was Passamaquoddy culture like in the past?
 What is it like now?

-Here's a good website
+Here's a museum website

 with information about Passamaquoddy history and traditions.
 And here are the homepages of the two Passamaquoddy